Dimastigella

 Dimastigella (/daɪˈmæstɪˌdʒɛlə/, dy-MA-stih-JEH-lə) is a biflagellate genus from the larger class Kinetoplastea.
 This class is identifiable by the presence of complex mitochondrial DNA structures known as kinetoplast DNA (kDNA). kDNA is composed of fewer, larger maxicircles, and smaller and more numerous minicircles, each containing different types of genetic information.
 Dimastigella has been found in a variety of environments including as a free-living flagellate in soils and in the gut of termites.
-The type species, Dimastigella trypaniformis was first described very briefly by Sandon in 1928 in his study of the different soil protozoa.
+The type species, Dimastigella trypaniformis was first described very briefly by Harold Sandon in 1928 in his study of the different soil protozoa.
 The genus Dimastigella currently contains only two species, D. trypaniformis, and D. mimosa which was described by Frovlov et al. in 1996.

 Habitat and ecology

 D. trypaniformis can be found in a variety of different environments, including in carbonate-rich soils, loam plots, compost, freshwater and in the gut of termites.
 D. trypaniformis has also been found in urine and stool samples in humans as well as in urine-soiled cage bedding.
 Despite this association with animal hosts, D. trypaniformis and other members of the Rhynchomonadidae family have not been found to be parasitic nor the causative agent to pathogenic human infections.
 In a recent case however, D. trypaniformis was discovered in a urine sample of a patient presenting with symptoms of a urinary tract infection.
 However, it was not determined to be the definitive cause of the symptoms experienced by the patient.
 Moreover, the severity of the symptoms were also not thought to be completely attributed to infection by D. trypaniformis.

 Infection by other closely related kinetoplastid flagellates like Trypanosoma cruzi and various species of Leishmania are known to cause serious diseases such as Chagas disease and Leishmaniasis.
 D. trypaniformis grows at temperatures below 34 °C and most optimally at 28 °C, making it unlikely for it to survive in a mammalian host.
 As suggested by Votýpka et al. (2021), it is also possible that protozoa like D. trypaniformis that are both uncommonly found in mammalian hosts, and previously unknown to be disease-causing will be dismissed as a causal agent as symptoms in an infection.
 This case prompts for further research about the relationship and nature of infection by D. trypaniformis as, it was not previously known to infect mammalian hosts nor have pathogenic effects.

 D. trypaniformis and other soil flagellates primarily feed on bacteria, which, is an important influence on bacterial community structures.
 Feeding by flagellates can lead to the suppression of pathogenic bacteria in soils and often, enhanced plant growth.